oleander/firecracker-rb/README.md

 # Firecracker

-Implements the UDP/TCP torrent scrape protocol.
+An implementation of the [UDP](http://bittorrent.org/beps/bep_0015.html)/[TCP](http://wiki.theory.org/BitTorrentSpecification#Tracker_.27scrape.27_Convention) torrent scrape protocol.

-## Fetch data
+## Get started

-All methods below returns a hash that looks like this.
+All methods below returns a hash similar to this one.

 ``` ruby
 {